 MoPub has powerful tools to help you manage the waterfall for your ad inventory.
 Each item in your waterfall is a call to an ad source.
 If no ad is returned by the ad source, the next item in your waterfall is chosen.
-For each ad source, MoPub has to make a calls internally or to a partner to retrieve ads, which takes time and increases the duration between when the ad request is initiated and the ad response is returned.
-This duration is called latency.
+For each ad source, MoPub has to make a call to retrieve ads, either internally or to a partner, which takes time and affects the interval between the moment when the ad request is initiated and the moment when the ad response is returned.
+This interval is called latency.

-This article provides some background on what causes higher waterfall latency and how to minimize it.
-As a rule of thumb, having more ad sources in your waterfall causes higher latency.
+Read this article to learn the causes of waterfall latency and how to minimize it.
+As a rule of thumb, a high number of ad sources in your waterfall causes higher latency.

-Direct-sold ads: These are ads that as the publisher sell directly to your advertiser via the “Orders” tab in app.mopub.com.
-They are served from MoPub’s ad serving infrastructure which has a latency of up to 100 ms per qualifying line item.
-A qualifying line item is a line item that’s targeted to the ad request.
+Direct Serve ads: These are ads that you, as the publisher, sell directly to yourself as the advertiser, in the Orders tab in the MoPub UI.
+They are served from MoPub’s ad serving infrastructure, which has a latency of up to 100 ms per qualifying line item.
+A qualifying line item is a line item targeted to the ad request.

-MoPub ad network SDK mediation: For certain ad networks like AdMob and iAd, MoPub lets developers drop in that ad network’s SDK.
+MoPub ad network SDK mediation: For our supported mediation partners, such as AdMob and Facebook, MoPub lets publishers to drop in that ad network’s SDK.
 MoPub can then direct ad requests to that SDK via mediation.
-In the case of SDK mediation, the SDK in question controls the timeout and thus the maximum latency.
-To limit extreme cases, MoPub limits these SDKs to a maximum timeout of 10 seconds for banners and native ads, and 30 seconds for interstitials.
+In the case of SDK mediation, the ad network’s SDK controls the timeout, and thus the maximum latency.
+To prevent extreme delays, MoPub limits these SDKs to a maximum timeout of 10 seconds for banners and native ads, and 30 seconds for interstitials and rewarded.

-In addition to the ad serving latency above, there is the network latency that needs to be accounted for in the end-to-end calculation.
+In addition to the ad serving latency discussed above, our the end-to-end calculation must also account for latency in the internet.
 MoPub’s ad serving infrastructure is located in the continental United States.

 This table summarizes the 5 different types of latency sources: